dustinpfister/blog_posts/_posts/nodejs-module.md

 layout: post
 categories: node.js
 id: 673
-updated: 2021-08-31 12:46:49
+updated: 2021-08-31 12:49:01
-version: 1.11
+version: 1.12
 ---

 The [module object in nodejs](https://nodejs.org/docs/latest-v8.x/api/modules.html#modules_module_exports) is what I often use when [creating modules](/2019/03/12/js-javascript-module/) in nodejs.
 The module exports property of the module object is what I use to return a main function that will be called when using the module elsewhere.
-In addition the main function that I exports with the module export propriety can have additional properties attached to it which in many respects makes it a better option to the exports global that can also be used to set public methods and properties for a module that I might be making for a nodejs project.
+In addition the main function that I exports with the module exports propriety can have additional properties attached to it which in many respects makes it a better option to the exports global.
+So then I generally thing that exports property of the module object is a good way to set public methods and properties for a module that I might be making for a nodejs project.

 <!-- more -->

-## 1 - basic module exports example
+## 1 - Basic module exports example

 A good basic example of the module exports method might be to just have a simple add function that I set to the module exports property.
 Just create a method and assign it to the module exports property and save the file as something like add.js in a working folder.